 Once they pass through the first two stages, they are going to be excited about achieving their desired outcome even though it may be a big leap from where they are now.
 And since you are telling them that you can help them get there, they are naturally going to want to know if you are credible and if you can actually deliver on your promise.
 In other words, they need to see you as a trusted authority.

-The logical aspects of your landing page also include the logistics of attending your webinar: when is it, how long is it, how much will it cost, etc. People need to know the practical details so they can make a decision to attend.
+The logical aspects of your webinar landing pages also include the logistics of attending your webinar: when is it, how long is it, how much will it cost, etc. People need to know the key event details so they can make a decision to attend.

 We have included examples from actual landing pages below to show you a few different ways to approach answering each question.